For these Penn doctors, gunshot wounds are never routine, and should be preventable

 On the trauma service, every day we see patients who have been in car crashes, fallen off roofs, hit by cars, even physically assaulted.
 But the people most likely to need immediate surgery are the gunshot victims.

 As I walk quickly to the trauma bay, I get the same message again.
-I wonder if it's a mistake or if there are actually two patients.
+I wonder whether it's a mistake or whether there are actually two patients.

 Then I hear the announcement that we have three victims coming.
 We divide into teams and get ready.